WICHITA MOUNTAINS AREA SENIOR CITIZENS CENTER

 · to preside at regular meetings, events, and functions of the center;

-· to call special meetings of the directors or of the members, giving adequate prior notice;
+· to call special meetings of the directors or of the members, when necessary, giving adequate prior notice.

-· to work with the Secretary, Treasurer, Public Relations Officer, Comptroller, and Center Food Manager overseeing all official activities, signing all official and legal documents, except as specifically delegated to another director;
+· to work with the Secretary, Treasurer, Public Relations Officer, Comptroller, and Center Food Manager overseeing all official activities and signing all official and legal documents.

-· to administer the business of the center and its place of meeting in a timely and responsible manner;
+· to administer the business of the center and its meeting place in a timely and responsible manner.

-· to designate and work with activity leads in fulfilling the roles, goals, and functions of the organization; and
+· to designate and work with activity leads in fulfilling the roles, goals, and functions of the organization.

-· to ensure that the organization complies with and satisfies the agreement between the organization and the Board of Commissioners of Comanche County to occupy, maintain, and care for the county’s Legion Park and plan the rebuilding or replacement of the Legion Building.
+· to ensure that the organization complies with and satisfies the agreement between the center and the Hilliary Communications Company, owner of the Stoney Point Center meeting place and to utilize, maintain, care for the Stoney Point Center property.

-The Vice President will assist the President in all center functions, perform other duties that may be assigned by the president, and perform the duties of the President in her/his absence.
+The Vice President will assist the President in all center functions, perform other duties that may be requested by the president, and perform the duties of the President in her/his absence.

 Section 7 Secretary.

 The Secretary shall keep a complete and accurate record of all business meetings, read the minutes of the previous meeting, and maintain a current record of participating members.
-The secretary shall also be responsible, along with the public relations officer and activity leads, for correspondence with the members regarding events, activities, and center membership meetings.
-The Secretary may be assigned other duties as needed by the President.
+The secretary shall also be responsible, along with the public relations officer and activity leads for correspondence with the members regarding events, activities, and center membership meetings.

 Section 8 Treasurer.

-The Treasurer shall receive and deposit all funds and donations and ensure payment of all just obligations; working with the Comptroller, maintain an accurate account of all financial transactions and status; prepare and maintain property records, and present a financial report to the membership at regular meetings.
+The Treasurer shall ensure the receipt and bank deposit of all funds, donations, and other cash receipts; working with the Comptroller, maintain an accurate account of all financial transactions and their status; and present a financial report to the board and membership at regular meetings.
 The Treasurer shall ensure compliance with local, state, and federal tax laws, in coordination with the Comptroller, and advise the President on same.
+The treasurer shall record all major purchases in a property list and maintain that list for an accurate current record of all center accountable property.

 Section 9 Comptroller.

-The Comptroller shall serve as auditor of the funds of the organization, advising and counseling the other officers regarding rules for tax exempt nonprofit organizations, keeping a running history of financial transactions, account balances, and receipt and spending history.
-The comptroller will advise the Treasurer and the President regarding federal and local tax regulations and requirements, satisfying those requirements for the Treasurer, when requested.
+The Comptroller shall audit the funds records of the organization at the end of each month, advising and counseling the other officers regarding rules for tax-exempt nonprofit organizations, keeping a running history of financial transactions, account balances, and spending history.
+The comptroller will advise the Treasurer and the President regarding federal and local tax regulations and requirements, satisfying those requirements for the Treasurer as needed.

 Section 10 Public Relations Officer

 The Public Relations Officer shall be responsible for announcing events and functions to the local newspapers, television and radio stations, and other media, maintaining an Internet web presence which publishes information about all senior center news, events, calendars, and functions.
-With the President, Secretary, and Center Food Manager, the Public Relations Officer will ensure accuracy and timeliness of the Center scheduling calendar.
+With the President, Secretary, Center Food Manager and Activity Leads, the Public Relations Officer will ensure accuracy and timeliness of the Center scheduling calendar.

-The term of each officer shall be for a period of one (1) year with any incumbent being eligible for re-election with no limit to the number of terms.
-The President Emeritus shall serve until the serving President is replaced by election and assumes that honorary office.
+The length of the term of each officer shall be for a period of one (1) year with any incumbent being eligible for re-election with no limit to the number of terms.

-The Governing Board, by majority vote of its remaining officers, shall fill vacancies that occur in the board.
-The selected incoming officer shall complete the unexpired term of the departing incumbent.
+The Governing Board, by majority vote of its remaining officers, shall fill vacancies that occur on the board.
+The incoming officer shall complete the unexpired term of the departing incumbent.

 · Approve all expenditure of the Wichita Mountains Area Senior Citizens funds.
 No more than three board members shall have signature authority for the center bank account.
 Checks shall be issued only under the auspices of the President or the Treasurer.
-Any credit or debit card issued to the Wichita Mountains Area Senior Citizens shall be under the direct control of the President or the Center Food Manager at all times.
-Use of the credit or debit card number for telephone or Internet purchases shall only occur with the direct and previous approval of the President, Treasurer, or Center Food Manager.
+Any credit or debit card issued to the Wichita Mountains Area Senior Citizens shall be under the direct control of the President, the Treasurer or the Center Food Manager always.
+Use of the money card number for telephone or Internet purchases shall only occur with the direct, previous approval of the President, Treasurer, or Center Food Manager.

-· Advise, and consider comments and recommendations from the membership on all matters relating to the plans and activities of the Center, Legion Park, and the replacement or rebuilding of the Legion Building.
+· Advise and consider comments and recommendations from the membership on all matters relating to the plans and activities of the Center.

 · Establish and appoint committees to assist the board in the discharge of its responsibilities.
-Such committees will consist of at least three (3) members with a chairperson designated.
+These committees will consist of at least three (3) members with a chairperson designated.

-· Approve each Activity Lead, the Center activity involved, any resources required by the activity lead for the conduct of the activity, and the schedule requested by the activity lead for the activity.
+· Consider for approval each Activity Lead, the Center activity involved, any resources required by the activity lead for the conduct of the activity, and the schedule requested by the activity lead for the activity.

 · Carry out and enforce the by-laws of this organization.